cestebanez91/Azure-VmSeries-Fast-HA/README.md

 # Azure VM-Series HA cluster fast failover
-Azure template and PAN-OS bootstrap package to deploy an Active/Passive HA cluster for VM-Series in Microsoft Azure
+Azure template and PAN-OS bootstrap package to deploy an Active/Passive HA cluster for VM-Series in Microsoft Azure with fast failover.

 ## Brief Description
 This repository proposes an Azure ARM template that will deploy a pair of VM-Series.
 This pair of VM-Series is automatically configured as an active/passive HA cluster with a specific configuration.
 An inbound public load balancer and an internal outbound load balancer are deployed to ensure failover mechanism.
 A Linux instance with preconfigured Apache web server is deployed and matching PAN-OS security rules and NAT rules are setup in VM-Series.

 The goal of this design is to propose a VM-Series high availability mechanism where: